flockonus/t1/README.md

 You're tasked with improving this ficticious app we are creating!

-As a coop/intern you are not expected to know everything of everything, just take this opportunity to show you range of skills and be pro-active on communication.
+As an engineer you are not expected to know everything of everything, just take this opportunity to show you range of skills and be pro-active on communication.

 Please try making contribution to as many challenges presented, even if not able to complete them to 100% satisfaction.
 Suggest to prioritize them like this: **What actions I can take to create most value in this small test time?**